ccp137/DynamicViz/README.md

 ## Details on Dispersion Viewer

 Another example can visualize dispersion models in map view and as dispersion curves on a same HTML page.
 A screenshot of the HTML file is shown below.
+An interactive version can be found at https://volweb.utk.edu/~cchai1/Viz/WUS_dispersion_viewer.html.

 ![image](https://github.com/ccp137/DynamicViz/blob/master/Figures/Dispersion_viewer.png)